In 1999 Pope John Paul II made her, along with St Catherine of Siena and Sister Teresa Benedicta (Edith Stein), one of three co-patronesses of Europe.

 Bridget in Rome

 To establish a new convent rule Bridget set out in 1349 with her daughter Katarina for Rome to seek papal approval.
 The Pope at this time was living at Avignon in France.
 She spent many years at a house in Piazza Farnese, in Rome, given to her by a cardinal.
 Along with St Catherine of Siena, she worked hard to get the Pope to move back to Rome.
 Urban V eventually agreed in 1367 and approved the Bridgettine Rule in 1370.
+She was an outspoken voice against many abuses.

 While in Italy Bridget visited many shrines – Milan, Pavia, Assisi, Ortona, Bari, Benevento, Pozzuoli, Naples, Salerno, Amalfi and the Shrine of Saint Michael the Archangel on Mount Gargano.